vasi/avipart/README.txt

 Q. Can I download just parts of other stuff too, like audio?
 How about software?

-A. Sure, as long as the data you want is stored consecutively.
+A. Sure, as long as the data you want is stored sequentially.
 Just ignore the instructions about extracting video, and do your own thing with the partially downloaded files.
 MP3 audio should work easily, and you could probably extract things from the middle of ISOs or tarballs if you really tried--don't ask me how though.

 Q. What are the downsides?
 (AKA: What can you help fix?)